 The 2014 Honors Capstone Research Conference will be held Wednesday, April 9 in MGC 4 and 5.
-Applications will be made available soon.
-The deadline for the application is Wednesday, March 19.
-Works-in-progress are welcome and encouraged.
+For a full schedule of the day's events, including participant names, click here.

 Honors Capstone Research Conference

 The 2013 Honors Capstone Research Conference was on Wednesday, April 10.
-For a full schedule of the day's events, including participant names, click here.
+For a full schedule of last year's events, click here.

 The University Honors Program holds its Capstone Research Conference each spring to celebrate the outstanding research, creative work, and other work of its graduating seniors--and its most recent August and December graduates--by showcasing the capstone projects of a select group of these students.